Teaching Resources for Faculty

 The Academic Accommodations Hub is the student and instructor portal for support resources and academic policies, including key information regarding academic accommodations as well as links to mental health resources, resources for survivors of sexual violence and sexual harassment, and more.

 The Disabled Students Program (DSP) is dedicated to fostering an inclusive learning environment for students with disabilities and equips them with the appropriate accommodations in the classroom.
+DSP determines what accommodations should be provided to students with disabilities, and academic departments and faculty members are primarily responsible for providing testing accommodations to students with disabilities.
+DSP’s existing proctoring center prioritizes proctoring students who require accommodations like 200%+ extended time, room alone, scribe, and use of a computer or assistive technology.
 The Instructor Guide to DSP Accommodations explains how DSP works and what is expected of faculty.

 Courses of Instruction (COCI)